okzyrox/eny/readme.md

 # How to...

-## how to make charts

-when you start for the first time, a file named `eny.json` is created.

-go into that, and change the `recordingMode` field from `false` to `true`

-now when you start, your inputs are recorded for charting

-pressing `G` will save your song in "content/chart/.."; if you want to play it i recommend renaming it for easier rememberance

 ## how to add songs (to make charts with)

 inside the folder `content/music` is where all the songs that can be used for the game are stored